jakem68/amif_v2/README.md

 * The folder thingsboard contains the backup exports from the thingsboard demo server online.

 ## Connected devices
-* The other folders cotain scripts residing on the devices sending data to the thingsboard server.
+* The other folders contain scripts residing on the devices sending data to the thingsboard server.